etalab-ia/knowledge-base/docs/index.md

     *Note*: The generated `.py` and `.html` files will be committed but are not present in the git diff message presented in the terminal.
 This is a bug in git as the diff message is generated before the pre-commit script fires.

+Inspired by airbnb's [Knowledge Repo](https://github.com/airbnb/knowledge-repo) and using the amazing [Jupyter Book](https://jupyterbook.org/) project to generate static content.